December 07, 2023

 • Can you recite the national principles (Rukun Negara)?

-Applicants may be asked to recite Rukun Negara and sing Negaraku during one or both interviews.
-Watching YouTube videos helped me to learn them:
+Applicants can be asked to recite Rukun Negara and sing Negaraku at one or both interviews.

 April 14, 2023

-Malaysian PR (Permit Masuk): Police Interview for Spouse
+Malaysian Permanent Residence: Police Interview for Spouse

-Attend Police Interview
+Attend Police Interview (April 2023)

 I had my interview at Ibu Pejabat Polis Kontingen in KL, the process may be different at other police stations.